equalitie/ouisync-web/content/en-us/faq.md

 How do I decide which permissions to select when sharing a repository?
 </summary>
 {{% markdown %}}
-### **Read / Write**
+### **Write**

+(insert screenshot)

-It depends what you want the peers with whom you shared your repository to be able to do.
-If you want them to be able to add files, delete them, rename or move them, then you share your repository with **Read / Write permissions**.
+If you want your peers to be able to add files, delete them, rename or move them within the repository that you shared with them, then you need to share your repository with Write permission.

-An example of a use case for this level of permissions: _sharing photos with friends and family, or working collaboratively on a project._
+An example use case for this level of permissions: _sharing photos with friends and family, or working collaboratively on a project._

 ### **Read**

+(insert screenshot)

-If you want your peers to only be able to read the _**repository**_ contents, then you select... (you guessed it... ) **Read permissions**.
-This means they will be able to open the files and read them, but they won't be able to add new files to your shared _**repository**_, or delete any files from it, or move them, etc.
+If you want your peers to only be able to read the _**repository**_ contents, then select **Read permissions**.
+This means they will be able to open the files and read them, but they won't be able to add new files to your shared _**repository**_, nor move or delete any files from it.

-An example use case would be _when you want to share the information regarding an event, or news items, or maybe regarding certain products, or may be you are a teacher sharing some content with your students, etc. Then you want the recipients to be able to read the contents but not change them._
+An example use case would be _when you want to share the information regarding an event or news items, or maybe regarding certain products, or perhaps you are a teacher sharing some content with your students, etc. In all these you want the recipients to be able to read the contents but not change them._

 ### **Blind**

+(insert screenshot)
 This level of permissions can be useful when you want to securely store your _**repository**_ as a backup.
-This means that the person or device with whom you shared your repository as **'blind'** won't be able to either open the files to read them, or make any changes to them.
+This means that the person or device with whom you shared your repository as **'blind'** won't be able to open the files to read them, nor make any changes to them.
 This way you can store your data securely on a friend's computer, for example.
 {{% /markdown %}}
 </details>

 <details>
 <summary>
-How can I use my repository as secure backup?
+How can I use my repository as a secure backup?
 </summary>
 {{% markdown %}}
-### Create Secure Backup
+### Create Secure Backups

-You can create a secure backup repository on your own or even on a friend's device.

-To do that you first need to generate the **'read and write'** token link for the _**repository**_ that you want to store blind.
-You keep the **'read and write'** token link somewhere safe, as you will need it for retrieving the information from your blind copy later on.
+You can create a secure backup repository on a spare device of your own or even on a friend's device.
+To do that you first need to generate the **Write** token link for the _**repository**_ that you want to store blind.
+Please keep the **Write** token link somewhere safe, as you will need it for retrieving the data from your blind copy later on.

-Then you create a **'blind'** token link and import a blind repository into the backup device.
+Then you create a **Blind** link and import this blind repository into the backup device.

-### Retrieving Information from the Blind _**repository**_
+### Retrieving Information from Blind Repositories

-If you accidentally delete a _**repository**_ from your primary device, what you can do is go to **'Import _Repository_'**, copy and paste the **READ-WRITE** token that you kept somewhere safe into the provided field, and that's it.
+If you accidentally delete a _**repository**_ from your primary device, what you can do is go to **'Import _Repository_'**, copy and paste the **WRITE** link (which you kept somewhere safe!*) into the provided field, and that's it.
 Once your primary device connects with your backup device, they will sync - i.e.: the primary _**repository**_ will automatically sync with your backup _**repository**_ and receive all the files that _**repository**_ contains.

 #### **Note:** if you add files to your primary _**repository**_, that addition will be propagated to your backup _**repository**_ too (if your backup device is connected/online.
 That means that your backup _**repository**_ will automatically receive all updates from your primary _**repository**_.

-But if you delete any files in your primary _**repository**_, then that deletion will be propagated too, and you won't be able to retrieve those files.
-So **Ouisync** is currently primarily a synchronization tool and not a secure backup tool.

-The selective syncing, and creating snapshots in time that will allow you to go back to the previous version of your _**repository**_ is foreseen for development onfuture **Ouisync** releases.
+However, if you delete any files in your primary _**repository**_, then that deletion will be propagated too, and you won't be able to retrieve those files. **Ouisync** is currently primarily a synchronization tool and not a secure backup tool.
+The selective syncing, and creating snapshots in time that will allow you to go back to the previous version of your _**repository**_ is planned for development in future **Ouisync** releases.

-#### **Notice:** if you lose your **'read-write'** token link for the backup _**repository**_, you won't be able to retrieve data from that blind copy.
+#### **Notice:** if you lose your **'Write'** link for the backup _**repository**_, you won't be able to retrieve data from that blind copy.
 {{% /markdown %}}
 </details>